s-r-e-e-r-a-j/WebSift/README.md

 bash websift.sh
 ```
 ## Usage
-1.Provide a valid URL when prompted.
+1. Provide a valid URL when prompted.

 2. Choose whether to extract email addresses, phone numbers, or both.